PBL-Pick-By-Light/Pick_By_Light/README.md

 **You have discovered a bug or have an idea for a new feature?**

-You can add your new Issue [here](https://github.com/PBL-Pick-By-Light/Pick_By_Light/issues).
+You can add a new Issue [here](https://github.com/PBL-Pick-By-Light/Pick_By_Light/issues).

 **When changes are made, check if other repositories are affected!**

 Example:
-In the backend repo, the attribute name in User entity is changed to username.
+In the backend repo, the attribute `name` in User entity is changed to `username`.
 Because this affects the frontend, one should check the frontend repo before commiting the changes.

-**Build instructions** can be found in the README files if the repos.
+**Build instructions** can be found in the README files of the repos.

 ## Licensing